Compact 3D Gaussian Splatting For Dense Visual SLAM: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel GS-based SLAM system with compact 3D Gaussian scene representation, reducing the number of redundant Gaussian ellipsoids without a decrease in performance.
+In this paper, we revisit the existing GS-based SLAM systems and first demonstrate the geometric similarities of 3D Gaussian ellipsoids.
+Then, we propose a novel voxel-based compact GS-based SLAM system, reducing the number of redundant Gaussian ellipsoids without a decrease in performance.
 The proposed sliding window mask method and the geometry codebook improve the compactness of the scene representation, achieving faster training and rendering speed, and a significant reduction in memory usage.
-The proposed global bundle adjustment with reprojection loss further improves the camera tracking accuracy and scene representation.
+The proposed global bundle adjustment with icp loss further improves camera tracking accuracy and scene representation.
 The extensive experiments demonstrate that our work provides a comprehensive dense visual SLAM system, achieving high-fidelity performance, fast training, compactness, and real-time rendering.
+The experiments conducted on embedded platform shows the potential various real-world application in robotics and other embedded systems.